 Potato farmers face many challenges, however, and meeting the global demand for crops is just one of them.
 Potatoes are prone to a plethora of pests and plant diseases, and in developing countries, many farmers do not have access to or can not afford quality seed for good harvests.

 One of the projects that the CIP has been developing as a sustainable farming method is growing potatoes using aeroponics.
-Aeroponic growing is a soilless method where plants are grown supported at the top with their roots hanging into a box.
+Aeroponic growing is a soilless method where plants are grown, supported at the top, with their roots hanging into a box.

 A solution of nutrients mixed in water is periodically pumped into the box and misted onto the hanging roots.
 The roots stay hydrated and absorb their nutrients without having to stay suspended in soil or water.